jacquiysy/Salty_3D-Scan-iOS-App-based-on-NeRF/README.md

 | Yihan Jin |  Develop the 3D model display view of the app and test the availability.
 Contribute to some backend functionality such as the realization of the search function.   |  |
 # **Getting Started**:

+#### Deploy frontend:
+Use XCode 14.3 with IOS 16.0 to build our XCode project.
+With out pre-installed packages, you're good to go.

 #### Deploy backend:

 ##### AI-related deployment: